IRSAAtUMn/RWorkshop18/docs/07-rmark.md

 ```
 ## [1] "anova"      "data.frame"
 ```
-So now we are ready to turn the matrix `foo` and the simplest way to do that seems to be the `kable` option on our R chunk
+So now we are ready to turn the data frame `foo` into a table and the simplest way to do that seems to be the `kable` option on our R chunk